 Specialized Training in Archaeological Conservation: Preparation for Working on Site

-The Center annually holds a week-long workshop at the end of the academic year, in advance of the summer field season, that emphasizes the application of sound conservation methodology under less-than-ideal conditions.
-Topics of discussion focus on technical, ethical and practical issues students will likely face in archaeological fieldwork.
+In advance of the summer field season, the Center annually holds an intensive week-long workshop that emphasizes the application of sound conservation methodology under less-than-ideal conditions.
+Coordinated by Anna Serotta, consulting conservator for the excavations at Selinunte, students participate in lectures and labs by leading archaeological conservators.
+Topics of discussion focus on technical, ethical and practical issues students will likely face in archaeological fieldwork in the Mediterranean.
 The workshop, made possible by the Hagop Kevorkian Fund, includes hands-on exercises, problem solving, and student presentations, in conjunction with directed readings and seminars.
 This workshop is open to students from the other graduate programs in conservation.

 Workshop in the Techniques of Paintings Examination